Skip to content

 The circle is the clue.
 Symptoms that travel together usually share one underlying driver — most often a metabolic one, with insulin resistance and declining testosterone feeding each other.
 Medicating the symptoms one at a time misses that.
 Dr. Castellano works it the other way: full panel first, identify the underlying condition, treat that — and the symptom circle shrinks together instead of one prescription at a time.

-And TRT isn’t the only conversation worth having — for the Orange patient whose symptom circle starts at the waistline, medical weight loss treats the metabolic root directly — often alongside, sometimes instead of, hormone therapy.
+The drive from Orangebuys continuity: one doctor — Dr. Castellano, board-certified in Family Medicine, three decades in — tracking your trend line every visit instead of meeting your chart cold.
+And TRT isn’t the only conversation worth having; for the Orange patient whose symptom circle starts at the waistline, medical weight loss treats the metabolic root directly — often alongside, sometimes instead of, hormone therapy.

 Patient stories — Orange